Thursday, 20 October 2011

 Chop all ingredients well; I used a pair of scissors.

 Fill the bowl with boiling water, cover, and steep for fifteen minutes, minimum.
-Then drink and enjoy.

-Therefore I offer the recipe here, in loving support for anyone who may fall into that place and need it.
+Therefore I offer the recipe, in loving support of anyone else who might also fall into that pit.
 Brother, sister: drop this on your trouble.
-And smile while you sit.

-(Adapted from 100 Days on the Mountaincopyright RK Henderson.)
+(Adapted from 100 Days on the Mountain,copyright RK Henderson.)

 4 comments: